 Mike has graduated from Dalhousie University three times (with a BA and MA in history and a JD from the Schulich School of Law), and he recently began a career that will hopefully allow him to take advantage of his interests in environmental, marine, Indigenous and international law.

 Mike worked as a Pro Bono Student at ECELAW for two years during law school, helping to draft the Nova Scotia Environmental Rights Working Group's Environmental Bill of Rights, researching legal topics ranging from pesticides to asbestos use in schools, and helping grow ECELAW’s online Information Library.
-Now, as ECELAW's Articled Clerk, Mike looks forward to doing even more to further ECELAW’s important work.
+Mike's recent completion of his Articled Clerk position at ECELAW has lead to his current position as ECELAW's Coastal Research Coordinator.